eternale88/rockPaperScissors/README.md

 ## Motivation

-To learn more about and grow my skills in frontend development and DOM manipulation.
+To learn more about and grow my skills in frontend development and DOM manipulation and have fun.

 ## Installation